 If a family can afford more than 2 children (good to have sibling) then they should go for it.
 I have known families during the 50s to 70s where there were 5 - 8 kids in a family and they were all well adjusted kids, not to mention the oldest child always ends up helping mom and pop out.
 Large families can be fun, but if you can't afford it this can cause a great deal of pressure on the parents and either shorten their life span or end in divorce.
-To have a large family you have to be well organized granted that women have the same rights as men before the first world war few people believed this.
+To have a large family you have to be well organized.

-18 Right of women
+Right of women